 For now I suggest you read our article and after learning about clover mites and how to treat for them you should be able to tell if you want to do the work yourself or hire a service.
 Remember, hiring a service will be costly.
 Of course it would be easier but if you’re a “do it your-selfer”, then doing pest control is one of the easiest ways you can save a lot of money.

-As for the treatments; based on where you’re seeing them you’d have to treat the window sills with some Phantom and then the outside with the Deltagard and the Bifen.
+As for the treatments; based on where you’re seeing them you’d have to treat the window sills with some Phantom and then the outside with the Maxxthor and the Maxxthor.
 Give us a call if you need further assistance or have questions about any of the products or the treatments involved.
 Our toll free is 1-800-877-7290.

 Came back from out of town to thousands of the clover mites.
 They are on the walls, the lamps, the furniture, just about everywhere I look.
 In all rooms of the apt.
 Called the landlord no call back yet.
 Any suggestions if they are in my blankets and towells and clothes?
 I can’t spray everything I own with bug spray!?
 Help!
 I only slept like two hours last night.